Electrobaryonic axion: hair of neutron stars: Axion hair of neutron stars

 We first ignore the curved spacetime effects from the neutron star's gravitational mass.
 Substituting \eqref{eq:partial-wave-expansion} into the axion equation of motion in the Minkowski spacetime, the radial wave functions satisfy \beqa \ddot{R}_{10} +\left(\widehat{L}_{1} + m_{a}^{2} \right)R_{10} &=& -\frac{\kappa\mu_{0}B_{0}}{f_{a}} \, \cos{\alpha}\,\delta(r-R) \, , \\ \ddot{R}_{1\mp 1} +\left(\widehat{L}_{1} + m_{a}^{2} \right)R_{1\mp 1} &=& - \frac{\kappa\mu_{0}B_{0}}{f_{a}} \, \sin{\alpha} \, e^{\pm i\Omega t}\,\delta(r-R) \, , \eeqa where the spherical Bessel operator is defined to be $\widehat{L}_{1}= - \dfrac{1}{r^{2}} \dfrac{\partial}{\partial r}\left( r^{2} \dfrac{\partial}{\partial r} \right) + \dfrac{2}{r^{2}}$ for $l = 1$.

 One can see that the structure of the equation is similar to the one-dimensional case.
-The interesting feature now is that we have both a time-independent source for the $R_{10}$ mode and a time-dependent source for the $R_{1\mp1}$ mode at the same time.
+The interesting feature now is that we have both a time-independent source for the $R_{10}$ mode and a time-dependent source for the $R_{1\mp1}$ mode simultaneously.

 For the mode $R_{10}$, the static solution is \beqa R_{10} = -\dfrac{\kappa\,B_0 \, \mu_0 \, R\,\cos{\alpha} }{f_a} \eeqa where the modified spherical Bessel functions $i_{1}(x)= (x \cosh{x} - \sinh{x})/x^2$ and $k_{1}(x) = e^{-x}(x+1)/x^2$.
 Note that the static solution of $R_{10}$ has a similar form as the solution of the one-dimensional case [see Eq.~\eqref{eq:one-dim-F}] and is given by